MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/dbms_guide_sapase.md

 ### Disaster Recovery with Azure VMs
 #### Data Replication with SAP Sybase Replication Server
-With the SAP Sybase Replication Server (SRS) SAP ASE provides a warm standby solution to transfer database transactions to a distant location asynchronously.
+With the SAP Sybase Replication Server (SRS), SAP ASE provides a warm standby solution to transfer database transactions to a distant location asynchronously.

 The installation and operation of SRS works as well functionally in a VM hosted in Azure Virtual Machine Services as it does on-premises.

-ASE HADR via SAP Replication Server is supported. it is highly recommended to use SAP ASE 16.03 to attempt such a configuration.
+ASE HADR via SAP Replication Server is supported.
+It is highly recommended to use SAP ASE 16.03 to attempt such a configuration.
 More detailed instructions to install such configurations can be found in detail in this [blog](https://blogs.msdn.microsoft.com/saponsqlserver/2018/06/18/installation-procedure-for-sybase-16-3-patch-level-3-always-on-dr-on-suse-12-3-recent-customer-proof-of-concept/).